 Outdoor speakers that require wiring to supply power (which is most of them) are called “passive,” meaning they don’t generate their own amplified power, which thus must come from an external amplifier or receiver.
 “Active” speakers, alternatively, have built in amplification and can “self generate” their power.
 What this means essentially is that they can simply be plugged into a standard wall socket and are thus much simpler to set up.
 Also you don’t have to worry about the purchase cost of a receiver.

-OK, we’ve veered a little off topic here, but now we can get down to brass tacks:
+OK, now we can get down to brass tacks:

 Picking Correct Outdoor Speaker Wire

 Firstly – it is imperative that any speaker wire you run to outdoor units be CL2 or CL3 certified.
 CL2/3 wire is enclosed in a specialized sheath that will sufficiently protect it from airborne outdoor elements and also make it safe to run through walls from inside to outside (non CL2/3 wire can potentially start a fire).
 Speaking of walls, now’s the time to mention: Do not lazily run speaker wire from inside to outside through a door, window, or whatever other “soft” opening – besides the obvious danger of tripping on it and damaging a connection terminal or the wire itself, the wire could get crimped, which could cause a short, which (said again) could permanently destroy a speaker.
 Negligent/Improper set-up generally falls outside of any warranty (understandably so), so if this happens, you’ll be out the cost of the speaker, the wire, etc.